MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-configure.md

 For someone to use Guides, they'll need to use an Azure AD account, which we have set up in this guide previously.

-You'll also need to assign the proper Application Licenses,Licenses; you'll do this from the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/Home).
-You'll want to ensure you assign the following 3 three application licenses to the user we've created.
-Also assign these licenses to your primary Azure Account.
+You'll also need to assign Dynamics 365 Guides license to the user you've created.
+You'll do this from the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/Home).
+Also assign the license to your primary Azure Account.

-- Microsoft Dataverse
-- Dynamics 365 Guides
-- Power Apps for Guides

 Follow [this short guide](https://docs.microsoft.com/dynamics365/mixed-reality/guides/setup-step-one#assign-the-dynamics-365-guides-license-to-user-accounts) with pictures for step-by-step instructions on applying application licenses.

 ### Set up the Dataverse

 In order to [set up a production environment](https://docs.microsoft.com/dynamics365/mixed-reality/guides/setup-step-two#set-up-a-production-environment-for-purchased-licenses-only) you will need to meet two prerequisites.
-You must have the [**System Administrator**](https://docs.microsoft.com/power-platform/admin/database-security) role,  **and**  you must have a [**Power Apps license**](https://docs.microsoft.com/power-platform/admin/signup-question-and-answer) (or a license like a [**Dynamics 365 Guides license**](https://docs.microsoft.com/dynamics365/mixed-reality/guides/setup-step-one) that includes a Power Apps license).
+You must have the [**System Administrator**](https://docs.microsoft.com/power-platform/admin/database-security) role,  **and**  you must have a [**Power Apps license**](https://docs.microsoft.com/power-platform/admin/signup-question-and-answer) (or a [**Dynamics 365 Guides license**](https://docs.microsoft.com/dynamics365/mixed-reality/guides/setup-step-one) that includes a Power Apps license).
 If following this guide you created the Azure AD, then you meet the role requirements for System Administrator.
 We also have assigned a Guides License in the previous step.

 Within this guide to [create a Microsoft Dataverse environment](https://docs.microsoft.com/dynamics365/mixed-reality/guides/setup-step-two):